telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 ## What's New

 In the .NET Framework version of PdfProcessing, scenarios like reading fonts and converting images or scaling their quality are something that comes out of the box.
-However, the .NET Standard specification doesn't specify APIs to provide such functionalities built in the library, so there are some differences in both versions of PdfProcessing.
+However, the .NET Standard specification doesn't specify APIs to provide such functionalities built in the library, so there are some differences in both versions of PdfProcessing described in this article.

 ### New APIs